 They use empty buzzwords or phrases that don’t mean anything to the reader.

-Even worse, they use words that cause the prospective buyer to subconsciously form an inaccurate opinion of the property—even if it’s not actually the reality!
+Even worse, they use words that cause the prospective buyer to subconsciously form an inaccurate opinion of the property.

 These common real estate description clichés (and generic adjectives) could be costing you inquiries!